sf-deng/lepto-classifier/README.md

 - Eosin (/mcL)
 - Plt (/mcL)

-If use_mat is set to True (default False) in the LeptoClassifier.predict method.
+If use_mat is set to True (default False) for the LeptoClassifier.predict method.
 Then the column "MAT" must also be provided in the csv file.
 - MAT: (Use the recipricol titer: 0, 100, 200, 400, ...)